 Silk scrunchies and headbands are quite easy to gently hand wash, and will also be dry for you the next day after laying them flat to dry overnight.

 I hope that this information is helpful.
-And enjoy a bit of silk... everyday!
+And that you enjoy a bit of silk... everyday!